 While this was bad enough, he also appeared to seek the removal of his wife, Melisende.
 The suspicion was that he wanted to push aside the legitimate heirs of Jerusalem and replace them with his younger son by his first wife, a certain Elias.
 His weapon was a not-so-subtle attempt to sully her reputation with an accusation of adultery.
 In 1134, Melisende was (conveniently) accused of a liaison with the most powerful of the local barons, a certain Hugh, Count of Jaffa.

 While all chronicles agree that the charges were trumped up, the very fact that King Fulk was presumed to be behind them induced Jaffa to refuse to face a trial by combat, apparently fearing foul play.
 The failure to show for a trial by combat, however, gave the king the right to declare him (and with him the queen) guilty, and to attempt to forfeit his fief.
 (Which some historians suggest may have been Fulk’s main motive in the first place.)
-What is notable about this incident is that the bulk of the High Court ― and most significantly the Church ― sided with Jaffa rather than Fulk.
+What is notable about this incident is that the bulk of the High Court ― and most significantly the Church ― sided with Jaffa rather than King Fulk.
 This underlines the degree to which Melisende was viewed as innocent of wrong-doing, and the degree to which the local nobility resented the Angevin influence described above.

 When the royal army moved against Jaffa, the southern lords, many of them Jaffa’s vassals, held firm for Jaffa.
 Until Jaffa made a severe tactical error: he sought military support from the Muslim garrison at Ascalon.
-The later was all too happy to see the Franks fighting among themselves and Jaffa beat off the royal army, and the price of losing support among his own.
+The later was all too happy to see the Franks fighting among themselves and Jaffa beat off the royal army -- at the price of losing support among his own.
 Many of his vassals (and his own Constable, Barisan d’Ibelin) deserted his cause and reconciled with the king.

 Yet just when Fulk seemed on the brink of complete victory, the Church intervened to end the dangerous self-destructive civil war and forced Fulk to offer astonishingly mild terms to the rebels.
 Hugh of Jaffa and those men who had remained loyal to him were induced to surrender Jaffa and accept exile for a mere three years, rather than the permanent loss of their fiefs.
 Although not explicit, subsequent events suggest that Melisende was behind this agreement and Fulk was anything but happy with it.
 Certainly, before Hugh could leave the kingdom to begin his exile, he was stabbed in the streets of Acre by a knight widely believed to be fulfilling Fulk’s wishes if not his orders.